Have you ever had an FSAVC with Scottish Widows?

 Scottish Widows mis-sold FSAVC with various different Aspects:

-- Scottish Widows may not have made their customers aware that their FSAVC will not be contributed by their employer.
+- Scottish Widows may not have made their consumers aware that their FSAVC will not be contributed by their employer.

-- Scottish Widows may not have made their consumers aware that they would be choosing the funds for the FSAVC.
+- Scottish Widows may not have made their customers aware that they would be choosing the funds for the FSAVC.

-- Scottish Widows may not have made their consumers aware about the chance of purchasing "Added Years".
+- Scottish Widows may not have made their customers aware about the chance of purchasing "Added Years".

-- Scottish Widows may not have made their consumers aware that any fees & charges that their FSAVC incurred.
+- Scottish Widows may not have made their customers aware that any fees & charges that their FSAVC incurred.

 Have Scottish Widows mis-sold you your FSAVC?